Who is this qualification for, and what is needed to enter it?

 If you are considering buying a horse, or already own a horse, the care section of this qualification will provide you with vital information to keep your horse healthy.
 It is also the second step onto the professional ladder of qualifications.
 Many employers will look for this qualification for entry level staff.

 What will a person with their BHS Stage Two be able to do in a professional environment?

-A person who holds their BHS Stage Two will be able to work under regular but not constant supervision, they will be able to care for stabled and grass-kept horses during all seasons of the year.
+A person who holds their BHS Stage Two will be able to work under regular, but not constant, supervision, and they will be able to care for stabled and grass-kept horses during all seasons of the year.
 They will be able to ride an experienced horse or pony in the open as well as in a manège or indoor school.
 They will be able to lunge and ride a horse for exercise.